-Some surge suppressors fail after a single large surge (the largest surge you should expect in a 120 volt powerline within a building is 6,000 volts and 3,000 amperes, according to industry guidelines).
+Some surge suppressors fail after a single large surge.
+The largest surge you can expect on a 120 Volt powerline within a building is 6,000 Volts / 3,000 Amps according to industry guidelines).
 Some surge suppressors fail in thermal runaway, can overheat and cause fires.

 Before buying a suppressor, compare rated service life for various surge levels.
 Do not purchase a surge suppressor unless it has a stated service life that is reasonable for your application.